+Performance outcomes Acceptable outcomes

+Noise

+Accommodation activities

-Performance outcomes Acceptable outcomes Response Noise Accommodation activities PO23 Development involving an accommodation activity or land for a future accommodation activity minimises noise intrusion from a state-controlled road or type 1 multi-modal corridor in habitable rooms.
-AO23.1 A noise barrier or earth mound is provided which is designed, sited and constructed: 1. to meet the following external noise criteria at all facades of the building envelope: a. ≤60 dB(A) L10 (18 hour) façade corrected (measured L90 (8 hour) free field between 10pm and 6am ≤40 dB(A)) b. ≤63 dB(A) L10 (18 hour) façade corrected (measured L90 (8 hour) free field between 10pm and 6am >40 dB(A)) c. in accordance with chapter 7 integrated noise barrier design of the Transport Noise Management Code of Practice - Volume 1 Road Traffic Noise, Department of Transport and Main Roads, 2013.
-Note: To demonstrate compliance with the acceptable outcome, it is recommended that a RPEQ certified noise assessment report is provided, prepared in accordance with the State Development Assessment Provisions Supporting Information - Community Amenity (Noise), Department of Transport and Main Roads, 2013.
+PO23 Development involving an accommodation activity or land for a future accommodation activity minimises noise intrusion from a state-controlled road or type 1 multi-modal corridor in habitable rooms.
+AO23.1 A noise barrier or earth mound is provided which is designed, sited and constructed: 1. to meet the following external noise criteria at all facades of the building envelope: a. ≤60 dB(A) L10 (18 hour) façade corrected (measured L90 (8 hour) free field between 10pm and 6am ≤40 dB(A)) b. ≤63 dB(A) L10 (18 hour) façade corrected (measured L90 (8 hour) free field between 10pm and 6am >40 dB(A)) 2. in accordance with chapter 7 integrated noise barrier design of the Transport Noise Management Code of Practice: Volume 1 (Road Traffic Noise), Department of Transport and Main Roads, 2013.
+Note: To demonstrate compliance with the acceptable outcome, it is recommended that a RPEQ certified noise assessment report is provided, prepared in accordance with the SDAP Supporting Information: Environmental emissions in a state-controlled road environment, Department of Transport and Main Roads, 2017.
 If the building envelope is unknown, the deemed-to-comply setback distances for buildings stipulated by the local planning instrument or relevant building regulations should be used.
-In some instances the design of noise barriers and mounds to achieve the noise criteria above the ground floor may not be reasonable or practicable.
-In these instances, any relaxation of the criteria is at the discretion of the Department of Transport and Main Roads.
-R23.1 Will Comply A noise barrier will be designed and constructed at future Operational Work / Building Work stages of development, in accordance with the relevant codes.
+In some instances, the design of noise barriers and mounds to achieve the noise criteria above the ground floor may not be reasonable or practicable.
+In these instances, any relaxation of the Will Comply A noise barrier will be designed and constructed at future Operational Work / Building Work stages of development, in accordance with the relevant codes.